Preserving Existing Benefits and Creating New Opportunities

 Employer-sponsored health coverage is the backbone of the U.S. health care system.
 Retailers have long provided their employees with quality health coverage and would like to continue doing so.
 However, burdensome, costly, and often redundant federal laws and regulations bind the hands of employers and make it more difficult to continue to provide health coverage, create jobs and grow the economy.
 RILA is committed to working with Congress and federal agencies to ensure that retailers can continue to provide quality, affordable health coverage that is customized to meet the specific needs of their employees.

-RILA members are at the forefront of developing new innovative approaches designed to encourage preventative health, improve outcomes, and lower health care costs.
+RILA members are at the forefront of developing new innovative approaches, like telehealth, designed to encourage preventative health, improve outcomes, and lower health care costs.
 RILA has been a driving force in opposition to modify the tax treatment of employer-sponsored coverage to pay for a new individual health tax credit.
 Leading retailers strongly support employer-sponsored healthcare coverage.

 Employer Reporting Requirements:

 RILA is the leader in enacting streamlined, commonsense reforms to burdensome and costly ACA employer reporting requirements.
 RILA has continually stressed to lawmakers and federal regulators that the Exchange eligibility process and employer reporting requirements should be aligned with tax credit determinations.
 This would provide more accurate and timely information and the regulatory burden on employers would be lessened.